18kimn/revisiting-dubois/content/raw-texts/paper.md

 Modern data visualization began with modernity itself.
-The map as a medium was developed first, alongside modern notions of states and borders throughout the fifteenth and sixteenth centuries.^[] States had new reasons to formally define borders through a codified text and recognizable medium -- the map.
+The map as a medium was developed first, alongside modern notions of states and borders throughout the fifteenth and sixteenth centuries.
+States had new reasons to formally define borders through a codified text and recognizable medium -- the map.
 Other forms of data visualization, like bar and line charts, were developed over time to similarly convey graphically what language had to stretch to express.
 The earliest known